-Voting Member Name:
+voting internser retaine.

 Voting Member Constituency:

 Committee Name:

 PROXY Name:

 Date of Committee Meeting:

 By signing this document, I allow the identified proxy to act as my replacement in the above committee meeting.

-(Making Manuel and Circustums)

 (Voting Member's Signature)

+By signing this document, I agree to act as the identified proxy in the above committee meeting.

+(Proxy's Signature)